jparrett/stock-analysis/WrittenReport.md

 ## Summary:
 -What are the advantages or disadvantages of refactoring code?
 The advantages of refractoring code is that the code is more efficient and written cleaner.
-The disadvantes of refractoring code is that the code can be more complicated to read and more notes are necessary to document the steps.
+The disadvantages of refractoring code is that the code can be more complicated to read and more notes are necessary to document the steps.

 -How do these pros and cons apply to refactoring the original VBA script?
 The refractored code was significantly quicker at processing the data.
 The ability to write an array based on the ticker index variable was harder to understand and took more time to write.